SM City Mindpro

 SM City Mindpro is a shopping mall located along La Purisima St. cor.
 Campaner St., Brgy.
 Zone III, Zamboanga City.
 It is owned and operated by SM Prime Holdings (70%), the largest retail and mall operator in the Philippines, and Mindpro Retail Inc. (30%), opened on December 8, 2020.
-It is the first SM Supermall in Zamboanga Peninsula, 7th SM Supermall in Mindanao and the 76th SM Supermall in the Philippines after SM City Butuan in Butuan.
+It is the first SM Supermall in Zamboanga Peninsula, 7th SM Supermall in Mindanao and the 75th SM Supermall in the Philippines.
+It is also the second largest SM supermall in Zamboanga City and Zamboanga Peninsula after SM City Zamboanga.

 Prior to SM's partial acquisition, the mall as Mindpro Citimall houses Mindpro Supermarket, 3 cinemas, a foodcourt and a digital hub.
 Although it was initially reported that the property was acquired by SM Prime Holdings last August 2016, Mindpro Retail Inc., still holds 30% of its ownership.

 History

 Mindpro Citimall is owned and operated by Mindpro Retail Inc, a family corporation based in Zamboanga City.
 The mall, which was at a location that was used to be Jingyong Bowling and Mindpro Lumberyard, started in early 1992.
 The historic opening of the shopping mall was on December 7, 1996.
 The cinemas (originally three) were opened in February 1997.
 Mindpro Citimall has been the site of regional entertainment events, trade fairs, and exhibits.

 In August 2016, SM Prime acquired 70% of property from Mindpro, Inc., while the latter has 30% remains of the property.

 In February 2017, SM Bonus products were available in Mindpro Supermarket, where SM Advantage Cards were accepted as a result of the partnership.

 With a courtesy call with the Mayor of Zamboanga City, the SM Prime made a presentation of the new mall.
 Mindpro Citimall held its last day of operations on September 30, 2018.
 Construction and expansion of the mall followed.

 Originally, the grand opening of the mall as "SM City Mindpro" was supposedly on November 27, 2020, however, it was rescheduled to December 8, 2020, citing the two employees of the said mall test positive for COVID-19.